My Pool Maintenance Schedule with Printable Checklist

 Empty pump strainer basket

-Visually check the pool pump strainer basket, through the see-through lid, to see if there are any leaves and other debris in there.
-If there are more than just a few then set the filter to closed and shut off any valves into the pump and then remove the basket and empty it.
+Visually check the pool pump strainer basket through the see-through lid to see if there are any leaves and other debris in it.
+If there are more than a few, set the filter to closed, shut off any valves into the pump, and then remove the basket and empty it.

 Check your pool chemistry

-Now is the time to check the pool water chemistry to establish the chlorine levels, the pH, the alkalinity etc and add whatever chemicals may be necessary to bring the readings to the correct level.
-Occasionally you may wish to take a sample of the pool water to your local pool store and get a full water analysis carried out.
+Now is the time to check the pool water chemistry to establish the chlorine levels, pH, alkalinity, etc., and add whatever chemicals may be necessary to bring the readings to the correct level.
+Occasionally, you may wish to take a sample of the pool water to your local pool store and get a full water analysis carried out.

 Finished!

 You are now pretty much finished.
-Unless you have just shocked the pool, then I suggest you go for a swim, and if you do, that is a great time to clean along the waterline to remove any marks or other stuff there.
+Unless you have just shocked the pool, then I suggest you go for a swim.
+If you do, that is a great time to clean along the waterline to remove any marks or other stuff there.
 I always do this as it is so much easier than breaking my back bending over the edge to do it.

 Pool Care Handbook and Video Course